briandconnelly/nicheconstruct/BEACON_Proposal/proposal.md

 the stage for an "adaptive race" in which cooperators and defectors vie for the first highly-beneficial non-social adaptation [@waite2012adaptation;
 @morgan2012selection].
-Using a computational model inspired by corresponding microbial experiments, we have recently shown that cooperators can gain a substantial leg up on defectors when the cooperative behavior increases population density, and thus the likelihood of acquiring beneficial mutations (in prep.).
+Using a computational model inspired by corresponding microbial experiments, we recently showed that cooperators can gain a substantial leg up on defectors when the cooperative behavior increases population density, and thus the likelihood of acquiring beneficial mutations (in prep.).
 However, this advantage is fleeting (Fig. 1A).
 Once the